 - Low or negative anti-dsDNA and other autoantibodies

-- Symptoms that resolve when the drug is discontinued
+- Signs and symptoms that resolve when the drug is discontinued

 - Histone antibody levels that begin to decrease when the drug is discontinued

 A positive histone antibody result by itself does not establish a diagnosis.
 About 50% of those with SLE will have histone antibodies, though generally not induced by a specific drug.
-In these cases, it is likely that the anti-dsDNA test will be positive and significantly elevated.
+In these cases, the anti-dsDNA test will be positive and significantly elevated.

 A negative result means that the individual's signs and symptoms may be due to a condition other than drug-induced lupus, such as a drug allergy.
+However, a negative result does not rule out drug-induced lupus.
 A small portion of individuals, 5-10%, may have drug-induced lupus even if they do not have histone antibodies.

 Is there anything else I should know?